Jim Folsom: Governorships

 Despite the paternity suit and other scandals during his administration, however, he was easily elected to a second non-consecutive term in 1954.
 During his campaign, Folsom denounced the Ku Klux Klan and promised free textbooks for children.
 As noted by one study, Folsom brought to power "a legislative slate that gave him a working majority in both the House and Senate."
 The Alabama Constitution then forbade a governor from succeeding himself, a common provision in other southern states at the time.
 Folsom was 6 ft 8 in tall and employed the slogan "the little man's big friend."

 In 1958, Folsom commuted a death sentence imposed on James E. Wilson, an African American sentenced to death for a violent robbery.
 The Wilson case sparked international protests, but some segregationists called for Folsom not to commute the sentence.
 Folsom opposed capital punishment, stating that he would always grant clemency in death penalty cases "if I can find some excuse."
 He regularly paroled and pardoned black convicts, believing they had been unjustly convicted or punished due to their race.
 Folsom did not intervene in every controversial case; Jeremiah Reeves, convicted of raping a white woman when he was 16, was electrocuted the same year, which also sparked protests over the severity of his sentence given his age and concerns about the unfairness of his trial.
-He later confessed that his silence was due solely to political reasons, arguing that he "just couldn't" commute the death sentence of a black man in such as case, since it would destroy him politically."I'd never get anything done for the rest of my term if I did that.
+He later confessed that his silence was due solely to political reasons, arguing that he "just couldn't" commute the death sentence of a black man in such a case, since it would destroy him politically."I'd never get anything done for the rest of my term if I did that.
 Hell, things are getting so bad, they're even trying to take Black & White Scotch off the shelves."

 A wide range of reforms were carried out during Folsom's two terms as governor.
 An indigent care bill for hospitalization was passed, while unemployment compensation was stepped up.